InfernoDigital/RoboHands-UnityXR/README.md

 This package was created to make it easier to implement multi-pose hand gestures in your own VR games!
 This package includes custom hand models, overhauled hand presence script, custom designed animation controller, and several prefabs.

-Unlike some implementations, this package DOES use individual animations for each gameobject grabbed (not yet implemented) although inefficient for games with an enormous amount of interactable objects, for games with more streamlined controls this package can lead to lively hand models with fine-tuned finger and grab animations.
+This package DOES use individual animations for each gameobject grabbed!
+Games with more streamlined controls can utilize this package, leading to lively hand models with fine-tuned finger and grab animations.
 And as the RoboHands base package (what is found here on Github) is effectively free and open-source, it's easy to add your own functionality to the base scripts and prefabs.

 Look at this gallery for some examples of the hand poses included in the package - https://imgur.com/gallery/ub7G5VO